-Our Environmental Justice Ministry in Wilmington, Delaware is a lesser-known ministry at SsAM, work which grew out of Michele Roberts’ preaching at SsAM during the Season of Creation several years ago.
-An official description of Delaware Concerned Residents for Environmental Justice appears below.
-The portion of the group which includes SsAM members is co-chaired by Paulyne Webster and Linda Whitehead.
+SsAM’s Environmental Justice Ministry is a ministry which grew out of Michele Roberts’ preaching at our church during the Season of Creation several years ago.
+An affiliated organization is the Delaware Concerned Residents for Environmental Justice, as described below.
+Several SsAM members are a part of this statewide group.

-Participation in this ministry is also an excellent way to take SsAM beyond our walls and to get to know some of our neighbors.
-Please speak with Paulyne Webster or Linda Whitehead for more information.
+Participation in this ministry is also an excellent way to take our church beyond our walls and to get to know some of our neighbors.

 Delaware Concerned Residents for Environmental Justice (DCR4EJ) is an environmental and economic justice ministry that the Episcopal Church of Saints Andrew and Matthew facilitated in forming.
 DCR4EJ was formed as a call to action in response to a Seasons of Creation service held to honor the Rights of Mother Earth in 2011.